 Apply Now If you want to enroll in undergraduate classes on campus, but you aren't seeking a bachelor's degree, apply as an undergraduate nondegree student.

 Credit earned as a nondegree student may be applied at a later date toward an undergraduate degree.
-Should you decide enroll at Iowa as a degree-seeking student, you'll need to submit the appropriate application at that time (for admission as a first-year or transfer student).
+Should you decide to enroll at Iowa as a degree-seeking student, you'll need to submit the appropriate application at that time (for admission as a first-year or transfer student).
 You may enroll for a total of three consecutive sessions as a nondegree student before reapplication is necessary.

 The University of Iowa Division of Continuing Education offers credit courses and degree-related course sequences.
-Applicants who plan to take only Continuing Education courses (Online, GIS, On-Campus, Off-Campus), but are not seeking a admission to a degree program should apply as a Continuing Education Student.
+Applicants who plan to take only Continuing Education courses (Online, GIS, On-Campus, Off-Campus), but are not seeking admission to a degree program should apply as a Continuing Education Student.

 Admission Requirements for Nondegree Applicants